browne0/projectTemplate/README.md

 # A Solid Web Development Project Template

+This was made in 2015, it will need to be updated soon.

 This is the project template I use everytime I am learning something new, or working on a project.
 Speeds up my workflow by a ton, and proofchecks everything I do!

 # File Structure